mozilla/glean/docs/user/reference/yaml/metrics.md

 Information about the user’s direct engagement with Firefox.
 Examples include how many tabs, add-ons, or windows a user has open; uses of specific Firefox features; session length, scrolls and clicks; and the status of discrete user preferences.
+It also includes information about the user's in-product journeys and product choices helpful to understand engagement (attitudes).
+For example, selections of add-ons or tiles to determine potential interest categories etc.

-##### Category 3: Web activity data (`web_activity`)
+##### Category 3: Stored Content & Communications (`stored_content`)

-Information about user web browsing that could be considered sensitive.
+_(formerly Web activity data, `web_activity`)_

+Information about what people store, sync, communicate or connect to where the information is generally considered to be more sensitive and personal in nature.
-Examples include users’ specific web browsing history; general information about their web browsing history (such as TLDs or categories of webpages visited over time);
-and potentially certain types of interaction data about specific webpages visited.
+Examples include users' saved URLs or URL history, specific web browsing history, general information about their web browsing history (such as TLDs or categories of webpages visited over time) and potentially certain types of interaction data about specific web pages or stories visited (such as highlighted portions of a story).
+It also includes information such as content saved by users to an individual account like saved URLs, tags, notes, passwords and files as well as communications that users have with one another through a Mozilla service.

-##### Category 4: Highly sensitive data (`highly_sensitive`)
+##### Category 4: Highly sensitive data or clearly identifiable personal data (`highly_sensitive`)

 Information that directly identifies a person, or if combined with other data could identify a person.
-Examples include e-mail, usernames, identifiers such as google ad id, apple id, Firefox account, city or country (unless small ones are explicitly filtered out), or certain cookies.
-It may be embedded within specific website content, such as memory contents, dumps, captures of screen data, or DOM data.
+This data may be embedded within specific website content, such as memory contents, dumps, captures of screen data, or DOM data.
+Examples include account registration data like name, password, and email address associated with an account, payment data in connection with subscriptions or donations, contact information such as phone numbers or mailing addresses, email addresses associated with surveys, promotions and customer support contacts.
+It also includes any data from different categories that, when combined, can identify a person, device, household or account.
+For example Category 1 log data combined with Category 3 saved URLs.
+Additional examples are: voice audio commands (including a voice audio file), speech-to-text or text-to-speech (including transcripts), biometric data, demographic information, and precise location data associated with a persistent identifier, individual or small population cohorts.
+This is location inferred or determined from mechanisms other than IP such as wi-fi access points, Bluetooth beacons, cell phone towers or provided directly to us, such as in a survey or a profile.